jtang6031/siads-699-sentiment-analysis-sp500/README.md

 The full setup improved from a 0.5507 baseline containing lagged volatility and trailing 20-session news flow to 0.5604 after current news volume was added, a gain of +0.0097.
 Most of the useful information still came from recent price movement.
+The saved p-value tests the full specification against shifted versions of the current-news features; it is not a paired uncertainty range for the +0.0097 increment, and the row-level predictions needed for that paired check were not preserved.
-An independent audit of the saved results used paired resampling on that gain and included zero improvement; the gain was also concentrated in 2024 and 2025.
-The careful interpretation is therefore: **current news volume may add a small amount of information about move size, but the evidence is not yet stable enough to call it a general rule.** Because the news and target intervals overlap, some of the gain may reflect the market's overnight reaction to the same news rather than information about a future return.
+The careful interpretation is therefore: **current news volume may add a small amount of information about move size, but the evidence is not yet stable enough to call it a general rule.**
+Because the news and target intervals overlap, some of the gain may reflect the market's overnight reaction to the same news rather than information about a future return.

 Source: [`outputs/grid_metrics_2015_2026.csv`](outputs/grid_metrics_2015_2026.csv).